bmait101/trophic-expansion/README.md

 [Maitland, BM](https://bryan-m-maitland.netlify.app/) & [Rahel, FJ](http://www.uwyo.edu/frahel/).
 Aquatic food web expansion and trophic redundancy along the Rocky Mountain—Great Plains ecotone. **Currently under consideration at *Ecology*.**

-Please note data hsd yet to be uploaded.
+Please note data has yet to be uploaded.
+But will be posted to Zenodo.